Simon-Tesla/RaccoonyWebEx/README.md

 ## Credits
 - The Raccoony logo ![Raccoony logo][logo] is ©[ScruffKerfluff][logoauthor], and is only licenced to be distributed as-is with unmodified Raccoony source code or binary distributions.
 It **MAY NOT** be distributed or modified under any other circumstances or used for profit.
-- Eupeptic for contributing the base for Eka's Portal support
+- Eupeptic for contributing the Eka's Portal and Shorpy plugins.
 - AndrewNeo for his excellent [FurAffinity Extender](https://andrewneo.github.io/faextender-chrome/) extension.
 Some code in Raccoony is based on his work, and I consulted his code for some of the WebExtension API handling and for setting up the gulp build framework.

 [logo]: https://github.com/Simon-Tesla/RaccoonyWebEx/raw/master/src/icon-64.png